Sir Edmund Monson, 3rd Baronet: Career

 He entered the British diplomatic service in 1906 and served in junior capacities in Constantinople, Tokyo, Paris and Tehran.
-He was promoted to Embassy Counsellor in 1923.
+During this time he rose through the ranks, being promoted to Third Secretary in 1908, a Second Secretary in 1914, and First Secretary in 1919.He was appointed Acting Counsellor of Embassy in 1922, and promoted to substantive Counsellor grade in 1923.
 In 1926, he was appointed Minister to Colombia.
 This was followed by the same post in Mexico from 1929 to 1934, and to the Baltic states from 1934 to 1937.
 He was Minister to Sweden from 1938 to 1939.
-He was knighted KCMG in the New Year Honours of 1938 on his appointment to Sweden, two years after succeeding his brother to the baronetcy.
+He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 1938 New Year Honours on his appointment to Sweden, two years after succeeding his brother to the baronetcy.